-Illicit street drugs were once the major cause of death by drug overdose, but the Centers for Disease Control (CDC) reports a new epidemic at hand-prescription pain pill overdoses.
+Illicit street drugs were once the major cause of death by drug

 The CDC reports that overdoses from prescription painkillers such as methadone, hydrocodone, oxycodone, and oxymorphone have reached epidemic proportions in the U.S. Reports taken in 2008 show that an estimated 15,000 people died in the U.S. from a prescription pain pill overdose, more than those killed fromstreet heroin and cocaine combined.
 Further, this number represents three times as many deaths than in 1999 from prescription painkillers; the use and abuse is on the rise.